 #43 What is a Search Engine Submission?

-The search engine will crawl the site and index it.
+The search engine crawlers will crawl the site and index it.
 You can’t do any SEO until a website is submitted and indexed by the search engines.

 #44 How do you submit a website to Google?

-Log in to the Google’s Search Engine, click the red button.
+Log in to the Google’s Search Console, click the red button.
 You’ll be asked to add the website’s URL in the box.
 Make sure you enter the full URL and then click the blue button.